gerrior/UniFi-Protect-NVR/README.md

-# Comcast Genetec
+# Chrome & UniFi Protect NVR
-A process to restart Chrome to get a semi-reliable way to view Comcast/Genetec security cameras.
+A process to restart Chrome to get a semi-reliable way to view UniFi Protect NVR security cameras.

 When I think of security cameras; I think of a screen with a view onto those cameras.
-Comcast's SmartOffice security camera product is a white label of Genetec's product.
-The way you view your cameras is through a webpage.
+One way you can view your UniFi cameras is through a webpage.

-I've found this very unreliable: disconnections, freezes, failure to load, etc. I've worked with Comcast (and they with Genetec) to try and get it reliable but to no avail.
+I've found this very unreliable: disconnections, freezes, failure to load, etc. I had similar issues with Comcast to try and get it reliable but to no avail.
+This is a clone of that [project](https://github.com/gerrior/ComcastGenetec).

-I've given up on them and instead have come up with a script the will restart Chrome and navigate to the camera page every 15 minutes.
+This script will restart Chrome and navigate to the camera page every 15 minutes.
 I take a before and after picture and save it to Dropbox so I can monitor it from afar.

-A "Refresh?" link will sometimes appear in place of a camera image.
-A one-minute timer will click the screen in the 6 areas where a "Refresh?" link might appear.
-If the "Refresh?" link is not visible then a HUD will dispay briefly and go away.
-This process is skipped if the "restart Chrome" function is in progress.

 **Approach**